obartunov/sqljsondoc/README.jsonpath.md

   <span class="token punctuation">)</span> ERROR <span class="token keyword">ON</span> ERROR<span class="token punctuation">)</span> jt<span class="token punctuation">;</span>
 ERROR:  SQL<span class="token operator">/</span>JSON scalar required
 </code></pre>
 <p>The nested COLUMNS clause begins with the keyword NESTED, followed by a path and an optional path name.
 The path provides a refined context for the nested columns.
 The primary use of the path name is if the user wishes to specify an explicit plan.
-After the prolog to specify the path and path name, there is a COLUMNS clause, which has the same capabilities<br>
+After the prolog to specify the path and path name, there is a COLUMNS clause, which has the same capabilities already considered.
-already considered.
 The NESTED clause allows unnesting of (even deeply) nested JSON objects/arrays in one invocation rather than chaining several JSON_TABLE expressions in the SQL-statement.</p>
 <pre class=" language-sql"><code class="prism  language-sql"><span class="token comment">-- nested columns (1-level)</span>
 <span class="token keyword">SELECT</span>
   jt<span class="token punctuation">.</span><span class="token operator">*</span>